SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about visiting the Marina

-The Marina was also the district that got hit hard during the 1989 Earthquake.
-You can read about this history of this big quake here.
+The Marina also got hit hard during the 1989 Earthquake.
+Read about the history of the region's second historic quake.

-Today you can enjoy Washington Square Park or the still-thriving Italian cuisine.
+Today, you can enjoy Washington Square Park or its still-thriving Italian cuisine.

 North Beach is located in the northeast corner of San Francisco, between Columbus Avenue and the bay.
-It encompasses the Telegraph Hill area, where you can visit Coit Tower, and is bordered by Fisherman's Wharf and Russian Hill to the west and Chinatown to the south.
+It encompasses the Telegraph Hill area, where you can visit Coit Tower.

-The 30 and 45 buses run through this neighborhood, but you could also take the Powell/Mason cable car for the whole SF experience.
+The 30 and 45 buses run through this neighborhood, but you could also take the Powell-Mason cable car for the full SF experience.

 >> What to see and do in North Beach

-This is also where you'll find the SF Museum of Modern Art, the Contemporary Jewish Museum, the Museum of the African Diaspora, and the Children's Creativity Museum.
+This is one of the best districts in San Francisco's downtown area for engaging museums, including the SF Museum of Modern Art, the Museum of the African Diaspora, and the Children's Creativity Museum.

 It's one of the largest San Francisco districts with several sub-districts, including South Beach and Mission Bay.